laas/fire-rs-saop/README.md

 # FireRS Situation Assessment and Observation Planning

-*FireRS Situation Assessment and Observation Planning (SAOP)* is a software for planning, execution and supervision of wildfire monitoring missions with a fleets of UAVs.
+*FireRS Situation Assessment and Observation Planning (SAOP)* is a software for planning, execution and supervision of wildfire monitoring missions with fleets of UAVs.

 FireRS SAOP is composed of several python packages: